igiu1988/XcodeMediaLibraryTweak/README.md

 ![image](helpImage.png)

 # Installation
 1. Clone this repository.
 2. Open and run the project.
 3. Restart Xcode.

 # Xcode Version
-This plug-in is ONLY test in Xcode 6.3.1.
+This plug-in is ONLY test in Xcode 6.3.1, but should work will on Xcode 6.x.
 If the plugin does not work, perhaps I miss the UUID of your Xcode version.

 Get you xcode UUID
 ```